 Do you really want to multitask everything you do in life?
 If not, then try to do things one at a time.
 Mindfulness is about having your attention focused on what you currently do and not thinking about getting it done.

 Savor the current moments when you read a book, write a novel, and cook that delicious dinner.
-I’m sure you’ll get more sense of what you do and produce greater outcomes for your tasks.
+I’m sure you’ll get more sense of what you do and produce better outcomes for your tasks.

 Listen more intently today

-Pushing my awful joke and my slightly ruined dignity aside, listening to someone can take more effort than just listening to random sounds so I think you should start off with the latter one.
+Listening to someone can take more effort than just listening to random sounds so I think you should start off with the latter one.
 The key is to let your body respond to what you listen to and pay attention to how it makes you feel.

 Sounds can physically manifest through your body; it’s what those horror movies do!
 They can be tricky and drive us emotionally engaged.